alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The following parameter constraints can be used to express limits or preferences on the mux Stream.
 For a given format, a mux Stream MUST provide at least the minimum number of layers supported by the Receiver.
 Sub-Streams that are not mapped to the Receiver's layers MUST be ignored.

+> Note: The maximum number of sub-Streams (layers) supported by a Receiver is an indication of the processing capabilities of a Receiver.
+It does not prevent a mux Stream from including more that the Receiver's maximum number of layers.

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
   Indicate the minimum and maximum audio layers supported from the RTSP Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.